totalopenstation/totalopenstation/docs/installing.rst

 ===============================

 There are a few different ways to install Total Open Station, depending on your operating system.
-If you are on GNU/Linux or Mac OSX, you should already have Python installed on your system.

-Instructions for Microsoft Windows are at the end of this page.

 GNU/Linux distributions
 =======================